 I felt perfectly safe in this small city visiting during a pandemic, but as always, SVV and I follow all the precautions.
 We keep to ourselves, we wear masks the second we’re outside of where we’re staying, we use hand sanitizer liberally, we wash our hands often, and we prioritize outdoor experiences over indoor.

-Adams County has long had a mask mandate in place, which makes us feel even safer traveling to Natchez, because while we can control our behavior, we can’t dictate what those around us do.
+During our visit, Adams County had a mask mandate in place, which made us feel even safer traveling to Natchez, because while we can control our behavior, we can’t dictate what those around us do.
 It would be interesting to return to Natchez when there’s not a pandemic going on and see how it compares, but even now, I loved the safe vibe, the outdoor space and the Southern hospitality.
 If you’re looking for a mix of Savannah and New Orleans—two of my favorite places in the world—without the crowds, Natchez is a perfect solution for you.